 Key Takeaways

-- Warm outreach to known contacts who changed jobs converts at 2-3x the rate of cold outbound
+- Warm outreach to known contacts who changed jobs converts at 2-3x the rate of cold outbound, and the channel typically contributes 10-20% of total pipeline once systematized

 Frequently Asked Questions